jhewes15/ZSConfigGen/README.md

 Written by jhewes15@fnal.gov

-ZeroSuppression.py contains the generator class which generates the configuration.
+ZeroSuppression.py contains the generator class which generates the configuration; it should be imported by a separate Python script in the same directory.
 GenConfig.py is an example script which uses the generator to generate a config.

+The generator takes an existing run configuration FHICL as an input, then strips out the existing zero suppression configuration and replaces it with a new configuration according to the user's desired settings, writing the output to a new FHICL file.
 To generate a config, you should do the following:
 ```
 from ZeroSuppression import ConfigGen
 zsgen = ConfigGen([path to imput config],[path to output config])